agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab1/_index.md

 2. On Glue console, in left navigation pane, click on Crawlers>Add crawler
  2.1 Enter Crawler name as `dms_source_hosp_bed_crawler` and click Next
 {{< img "crawler2.png" "go to crawler2" >}}
  2.2 For Crawler source type keep everything as default and Click Next
+ {{% notice info %}}
+Screenshot is only for illustration purpose, the actual bucket name for your lab will be similar NOT exactly the same
+{{% /notice %}}
  2.3 For Add a data store-
     keep S3 selected,
     Connection as blank,
-    Crawl data in with Specified path in my account, Include path select the S3 bucket and folder where the DMS ingested data is stored as shown `s3://labdatalake/Covid19/rearc-usa-hospital-beds` and click Next
+    Crawl data in with Specified path in my account, Include path select the S3 bucket and folder where the DMS ingested data is stored; similar to s3://**<<labdatalake>>**/Covid19/rearc-usa-hospital-beds and click Next
     {{< img "crawler2-datastore.png" "jhu crawler data store" >}}
 2.4 For Add another data store keep default as No and click Next
-2.5 For Choose an IAM role - select the first option of *Update a policy in an IAM role* and for IAM role, select the previously created role eg:
+2.5 For Choose an IAM role - select an existing Role with **labdatalake** in the name as you did with the previous crawler.
-    `AWSGlueServiceRole-labdatalake` as shown below.
-This will add the data store path to the role policy to allow Glue to work on your behalf.
 Click Next
-    {{< img "existing-crawler-role.png" "existing crawler role" >}}
 2.6 For Schedule, pick Run on demand option and click Next
 2.7 For Output, from drop down pick previously created database `dms_docdb` as Database
     Then click Next after leaving everything thing else as default